-ABSTRACT: Musician's dystonia is a task-specific movement disorder, which manifests itself as a loss of voluntary motor control in extensively trained movements.
+Musician's dystonia is a task-specific movement disorder, which manifests itself as a loss of voluntary motor control in extensively trained movements.
 In many cases, the disorder terminates the careers of affected musicians.
 Approximately 1% of all professional musicians are affected.
 In the past, focal dystonia (FD) was classified as a psychological disorder.
 Over time, the problem was classified as a neurological problem.
 Although the specific pathophysiology of the disorder is still unclear, it appears the etiology is multifactorial.
-While there may be a genetic history, neurophysiological, physical, and environmental factors, trauma and stress contribute to the phenotypic development of FD.
+While there may be a family history, neurophysiological, physical, and environmental factors, trauma and stress contribute to the phenotypic development of FD.

-and stress contribute to the phenotypic development of FD.
-Are there potentially psychological factors that also contribute to the manifestation of the disorder?
 This manuscript analyzes the evidence supporting the potential contribution of the emotional brain systems in the etiology of focal hand dystonia in musicians.
-In addition, the psychological findings from a large descriptive study comparing healthy musicians, musicians with dystonia, and musicians with chronic pain (CP) are presented.
+In addition, the psychological findings from a large descriptive study comparing healthy musicians, musicians with dystonia, and musicians with chronic pain.
 Information about psychogenic characteristics might be used to modify intervention strategies and music instruction to reduce the incidence of musician's dystonia.

 J HAND THER.
-2008;■■:■-■
+2009;■■:■-■.

-United States and 6.1/100,000 people in Japan.^{2,3} In comparison to other activities producing dystonic movements, such as writing, playing golf (the "yips") or dart ("dartism"), classical musicians are at the highest risk of developing FD.
+writer's cramp, blepharospasm, and cervical dystonia, is estimated as 29.5/100,000 people in the United States and 6.1/100,000 people in Japan.^{2,3} In comparison to other activities producing dystonic movements, such as writing, playing golf (the "yips") or dart ("dartism"), classical musicians are at the highest risk of developing FD.